rackerlabs/design-system/_docs/resources/design-resources.md

 <div class="hxRow">
 {% column left:"hxCol-md-4" %}
--   Syncing the folder will create a second OneDrive folder on your computer.
+-   Sync the folder to create a second OneDrive folder on your computer.
-    It will also add the folder as a second location to your OneDrive App.
+    This adds the folder as a second location to your OneDrive App.

     {% include tip.html content="DO NOT rename these folders." %}
 {% endcolumn %}